 Note the very interesting and sensible phrasing, “the only current explanation.”
 That’s a very Sherlock Holmesian way of putting it: “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.”
 It’s a strange, cool, and unexpected conclusion … but it’s also all we’ve got left, so we should probably take it seriously.

-There is a strong analogy to strength: we always have much greater muscle power available than we can safely use.
+There is a strong analogy here to strength: we always have much greater muscle power available than we can safely use.
 We have deep reserves that are literally impossible to tap into on short notice, without large squirts of adrenalin.
 Contractions are normally reined in by the brain.
 Even with a powerful grunt of effort, only a small fraction of your muscle fibres get a signal to contract at any one time.
 If you recruited all of them, you might rip the muscle off your bones, or at least completely exhaust yourself in seconds.
 Your central nervous system has excellent reasons for imposing a power limit.
 Full contraction is for dramatic, obvious, life and death situations only.

 However, with training, we can learn to recruit more fibres.
 In fact, when people train their muscles, early strength gains may be mainly a matter of learning to “recruit” more muscle fibres at once.

 Here’s an interesting example from science of how increasing flexibility may be more of a nervous system “hack” than a matter of changing tissue.
-It appears that if you just add some vibration, even already flexible gymnasts can get a surprising boost in flexibility.3738 As described by Sands, Issurin et al gymnasts “used a vibrating ring suspended by a cable, in which the foot of the subject was placed while they stretched forward over the raised leg, targeting the hamstrings.
+It appears that if you just add some vibration, even already flexible gymnasts can get a surprising boost in flexibility.4041 As described by Sands, Issurin et al gymnasts “used a vibrating ring suspended by a cable, in which the foot of the subject was placed while they stretched forward over the raised leg, targeting the hamstrings.
 The resulting increase in ROM was astonishing.
 These researchers demonstrated that vibration could enhance flexibility.”
 These results were replicated by Sands in 2006.
 Clearly that is a neurological effect on flexibility … and a very cool one.